 By Denise Chow

-The detailed results of the study were published online Wednesday in the journal Nature.
+The detailed findings of the new study were published online Wednesday in the journal PLOS ONE.

 Copyright 2013 LiveScience, a TechMediaNetwork company.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.